 Most vaccines in India need to be stored at a temperature of two to eight degrees Celsius.
 The lowest minimum temperature at which vaccines can be kept to maintain the cold chain in most areas in the country is -25 degrees Celsius, AIIMS Director Dr. Randeep Guleria had said recently.

-N K Ganguly, former Director-General of Indian Council of Medical Research, said that there is “enough infrastructure” available across the country to store a Covid-19 vaccine at a temperature of two to eight degrees Celsius.
+N K Ganguly, former Director-General of Indian Council of Medical Research, said that “enough infrastructure” is available across the country to store a Covid-19 vaccine at a temperature of two to eight degrees Celsius.

 We have enough number of refrigerated vans to transport the vaccine from one place to another- he said.

-There is only one vaccine in India – the Rotavirus vaccine from Bharat Biotech – that needs to be stored at -20 degrees Celsius.
+Only one vaccine in India – the Rotavirus vaccine from Bharat Biotech – needs to be stored at -20 degrees Celsius.
 The company has made arrangements for its storage and transport.
-We don’t have the equipment and infrastructure for anything that needs to be stored below this temperature- he pointed out.
+He pointed out that we don’t have the equipment and infrastructure for anything that needs to be stored below this temperature.

 The vaccine by Pfizer is not made for developing countries like India.
 “It is priced at USD 1,500.
 In India, the price should be below Rs 500,” he said.